-I have tried so many different brand that provide packed frozen burgers.
+I have tried so many different brands that provide packed frozen burgers.
 Some taste nothing but beef others have a good texture but fail in the juiciness and taste.
 Packed and promoted as 100% beef.
-Few information given on what and where the meat comes from.
-Do not be fooled from cheap prices as it will mean it’s an inferior quality.
-For some people the perfect burger is justified with the extreme topping, sauces and melting cheeses, but failing to deliver an impeccably patty, the burger will never live up to its juicy and beefy satisfying potential.
+Not much information is given on what and where the meat comes from.
+Do not be fooled from cheap prices as it will mean it?s of inferior quality.
+For some people, the perfect homemade burger is justified with the extreme topping, sauces and melting cheeses, but failing to deliver an impeccable patty, the burger will never live up to its juicy and beefy satisfying potential.
 It would be so easy to prepare your own patty once you know more about cuts of beef.

-Just like having an endless varieties to choose from for the toppings, there are wonderful cuts of beef to include when it comes in selecting which cuts of beef to use when forming your beef patty.
-A very important ratio, protein to fat content needs to be consider.
-Tough I always recommend cooking your burger trough, it would be recommended to decrease the fat should you prefer a medium rare burger.
+Just like having an endless variety to choose from for the toppings, there are wonderful cuts of beef to include when it comes in selecting which cuts of beef to use when forming your beef patty.
+A very important ratio, protein to fat content needs to be considered.
+Though I always recommend cooking your perfect homemade burger trough, it would be recommended to decrease the fat should you prefer a medium-rare burger.

 One of the favourite beef cuts mostly used in blends and sometimes selected as the only cut to be used would be the Chuck roll, already at 80/20 it would give a wonderful texture, juicy and beefy burger.
 A good thing about this cut is that you can find it at most of the butchers on the island.
 If you would like to raise the bar as we do at Marina Club Valletta Waterfront you will need to find a renowned butcher that offers more cuts to select from.
 We use 60% chuck roll, 30% Brisket, & 10% knuckle.
-The brisket having a ratio of 70/30 will increase juiciness, since it?s a working mussels it will improve the beef taste, the Knuckle 90/10 ration will improve the beef taste and binding of the meet.
+The brisket has a ratio of 70/30 will increase juiciness, since it?s a working mussel it will improve the beef taste, the Knuckle 90/10 ration will improve the beef taste and binding of the meet.
 Once you have decided your blend, ask your butcher to mince the beef twice, to improve texture and tenderness.
-Once it?s done easy blend all together and divide in patties.
-Keep in mind that a thick patty will cook unevenly in result of an over cooked burger.
+Once it?s done easy blend all together and divides in patties.
+Keep in mind that a thick patty will cook unevenly result in an overcooked burger.
 We at Marina Club portion our patty at 200 gram.
 You can freezer your burgers and thaw accordingly.
 Best to plan ahead and thaw a day before in a proper refrigerator where it will remain at a safe temperature.